cairo-book/cairo-book/src/ch02-05-control-flow.md

 {{#include ../listings/ch02-common-programming-concepts/no_listing_27_loop/src/lib.cairo}}
 ```

-When we run this program, we’ll see `again!` printed over and over continuously
+When we run this program, we’ll see `i = 0` printed over and over continuously
 until we stop the program manually, because the stop condition is never reached.
 While the compiler prevents us from writing programs without a stop condition (`break` statement),
 the stop condition might never be reached, resulting in an infinite loop.